|

 Watts kept mentioning that we should see life as a playful act, where playing is the real goal, rather than as a dreadful task where we focus only on a possible future outcome that we may or may not achieve.
 One of his favorite analogies was that life is like a dance where we are not aiming at a specific point in space, but are aware that the purpose of the dance is simply to dance:

-It's a dancing thing that goes on in different styles, and we wouldn't go to any of these things Youshould not happen" say, because they are all the great, Maya - the great illusion, the great game.
+It's a dancing thing that goes on in different styles, and we wouldn't go to any of these things They shouldn't say "happen" because they are all the big one, Maya - the big illusion, the big game.

 In Hinduism, the concept of Maya means that we humans are trapped in an illusion where our ego prevents us from seeing the truth.
 Alan Watts points out that being trapped in this illusion is not necessarily a bad thing, but that it can also be fulfilling to participate in it.
 Things like relationships, family, and materialistic possessions can be the meaning while playing the great game of life.